 In this series, we’ve begun to describe the six P’s that make up the modern extended supply chain and highlight how we leverage the Reveal oVo® Methodology to help companies using SAP to run their supply chains to transform their supply chains in an optimal manner.
 In the first part of this three-part article series, we discussed the Produce and the Procure processes, and in this article, we will proceed to describe the Provide and Product Return processes.

 As mentioned, this article will focus on the Provide and Product Return supply chain processes.
 In the next article, we’ll deal with the Perform and Process in detail.

-Provide covers the process of capturing a demand for a product all the way through to the fulfillment of that demand.
+Provide covers the process of capturing demand for a product all the way through to the fulfillment of that demand.
 We could also refer to it as the Order to Cash (OTC or O2C) process.
-We need to Provide the product to the customer on the promised date.
+We need to provide the product to the customer on the promised date.

 As part of Reveal’s oVo® Methodology, we follow best practices for the Provide process.
 That is, we leverage the power of SAP to drive the OTC system activities, and we focus our efforts on educating the applicable resources around the related master data and business rules that apply to the OTC process.
 In many cases, an extensive change management exercise is needed in order to effectively match the technology (SAP) with the process (execution within SAP) and with the people (get the organization aligned).

 The key sub-process for the Provide process can be described as follows:

 In accordance with our oVo® Methodology, and with reference to the Provide process diagram shown above, you can see that the process has three distinct major sub-processes: